-Figure 2.1: The vector field V from example 2.5 represented in \mathcal{U} and in \mathcal{V} .
+Figure 2.1: The vector fields V (left) and W (right) from example 2.5 by (2.3) and (2.4) represented in \mathcal{U} and in \mathcal{V} .

 Although the two vector fields V and W are φ -related they look very different from the Euclidean viewpoint.
 For example, it is evident, that the usual Euclidean divergence of the two vector fields are quite different from each other.
 In order to define a consistent divergence of vector fields on (Local) Riemannian Manifolds we therefore need to come up with a definition that is coordinate invariant in the sense that it will give the same result in every isometric representation of the LRM.
 This will be done - using the invariant metric tensor g - in a later chapter.